 We followed the Calle Arriba float down a residential street to an elaborate stage depicting someone’s addled interpretation of an ancient Babylonian scene with a bit of Thai temple sprinkled in.
 Huddled in the center of the stage was a figure wearing a huge head-dress.
 As the music started the figure began dancing and took off the head-dress to reveal the shaved head of a transvestite in full drag.
 The crowd was mesmerized as the drag queen danced and lip-synched.

-“There would be no Carnaval without the gays”
+“There would be no Carnival without the gays”

 We’ve been pleasantly surprised by the general level of acceptance for the LGBT communities throughout Mexico and Central America but the full-on performance we were watching on the stage in this tiny town in Panama would have impressed anyone in Manhattan’s west village.

-Meanwhile, the outgoing Calle Arriba Carnaval queen and her entourage had gotten off the float and were awaiting their turn to take the stage.
+Meanwhile, the outgoing Calle Arriba Carnival queen and her entourage had gotten off the float and were awaiting their turn to take the stage.

-The 2013 Calle Arriba queen, Elaine Malene Cortes Atencio, was stunning and she was duly crowned.
+The new Calle Arriba queen, Elaine Malene Cortes Atencio, was stunning and she was duly crowned.
 There were no tears, just copious amounts of wiggling and waving (their elbows seemed to be connected to their hips).
-Despite their sequins and sparkles the stage full of Carnaval queens didn’t even come close to the stage presence of their opening act.
+Despite their sequins and sparkles, the stage full of Carnival queens didn’t even come close to the stage presence of their opening act.

 As the new Calle Arriba queen was being crowned Nikki pulled us away to the other end of town to see the Calle Abajo crowning.
-To make our completely mellow and educational Carnaval debut even more enjoyable the Calle Abajo queen was Nikki’s cousin, Joanne Vásquez!
+To make our completely mellow and educational Carnival debut even more enjoyable the Calle Abajo queen was Nikki’s cousin, Joanne Vásquez.

 Las Vegas, meet Las Tablas

 This explains why the main deciding criteria when it comes time to choose your queen isn’t beauty or brains.
 It’s “can she pay?”
-This year’s Calle Arriba queen, for example, is the daughter of an enormously wealthy local supermarket magnate and she actually tore up $20 bills during Carnaval.
-It was a low point and we’ll tell you all about it as our 2013 Carnaval in Las Tablas series continues.
+This year’s Calle Arriba queen, for example, is the daughter of an enormously wealthy local supermarket magnate and she actually tore up $20 bills during Carnival.
+It was a low point.